confluentinc/ksql/docs/how-to-guides/control-the-case-of-identifiers.md

 custom struct.
 The first two fields override the default behavior.
 The last uses the default casing.
-That means that when you work with the data returned from the UDF in ksqlDB, all select statements must use this exact casing.
+That means that when you work with the data returned from the UDF in ksqlDB, all select statements must use this exact casing (see the example above).
 For more information on working with structs in UDFs, see the struct section of the [wow to create a user-defined function guide](create-a-user-defined-function.md#using-structs-and-decimals).

 ```java
 public static final Schema AGGREGATE_SCHEMA = SchemaBuilder.struct().optional()